JeevanBhargav/Chilean-college-admissions-case./README.md

-#  Chilean College Admissions: Descriptive/Diagnostic Analysis.
+#  Descriptive/Diagnostic Analysis Case: Chilean College Admissions.
 ## Introduction
 This project focuses on analyzing the Chilean college admissions dataset and exploring various factors related to demographics, income levels, education, and test scores.
 The analysis involves data cleaning, transformation, and visualization to derive meaningful insights.